binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

-As you can see, unless you put a lot of work into hardening a system, it will be blurting a lot of information out, which is excellent news for attackers.
+As you can see, unless you put a lot of work into hardening a system, it will be blurting out a lot of information, which is excellent news for attackers.
 Most of the WWW web servers produce information about themselves that look like something between these two systems.

 NMap and the scripting engine are a very powerful tool-set for gathering information.
 From passive to active.
 There are many scripts available and they are easy to work out what each is for by using the `--script-help` option.